tychen742/dataSciencePy/materials/r-intro.md

 * `Source` vs `Source with Echo`

-> Create notes R script, put in new folder
+> Create notes Python script, put in a new folder

 ### Variables